 Yes.
 Isolation separates sick people with a contagious disease from people who are not sick.
 Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.

 When can I return to school when I think or know I had COVID-19, and I had symptoms?
-(Not applicable for Athletics)

 You can be around others after: